Zelda Nisanilevich Treger

 Liberation and Later Life

 Together with her fellow partisans, Treger participated in the liberation of Vilna.
 She was given a dangerous mission: to transfer to the city all the wounded and disabled partisans who had been left behind, for fear that they might be captured by the “White” Poles.

 When Treger arrived in Palestine on the SS Wedgewood on June 15, 1946, she was taken to Atlit but released immediately.
-She and Sanka chose not to join the group of partisans who established Kibbutz Ein Ha-Horesh.
-They settled in Netanyah and later moved to Tel Aviv, where she helped her husband, worked as a kindergarten teacher and they raised their children, Gilad (b.
+She and Sanka chose not to join the group of partisans who established A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz Ein Ha-Horesh.
+They settled in Netanyah and later moved to Tel Aviv, where she helped her husband, worked as a kindergarten teacher, raised their children, Gilad (b.
 1948) and Dorit (b.
 1958), and established a meeting place for their many friends.
-Zelda Treger Nisanilevich died on March 17, 1987.
+Zelda Nisanilevich Treger died on March 17, 1987.

 Korczak, Roszka, Yehuda Tuvin and Yosef Raab, eds.
 Zelda the Partisan.
 Tel Aviv: 1989.

 Matiteyahu, Taly.
 "Strategies of Survival: Lithuanian Jews and the Holocaust."
 (2012).